bueltge/marksimple/README.md

 #### Requirements
  * PHP 7

+You find the solution and the tests in the [repository on GitHub](https://github.com/bueltge/marksimple).

 See the test directory for an example with two different usages.
 The test directory works as PWA, for examples see only the file `index.php`.

 #### Code block with four spaces